ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 With our method: 6-12 weeks for a standard SME, 3-6 months for a complex migration.
 That's 2-3x faster than traditional approaches thanks to AI, which accelerates data mapping, connector development and testing.

 Absolutely.
 It's actually one of our most common cases.
 Many SMEs have built their 'ERP' on Access, Excel or internal tools.
-The best approach is to map all these scattered flows and consolidate them into a single system -- custom or SaaS.
+The approach is to map all these scattered flows and consolidate them into a single system -- custom or SaaS.

-It's the best validation method.
+It's the reference validation method.
 You run the same business scenarios (create an order, generate an invoice, calculate inventory) on the old and new systems in parallel.
 If the results are identical, you validate.
 If a discrepancy is detected, you fix it before the switchover.
 It's the guarantee that the new system produces the same results as the old one.